 If you or a loved one was injured at a bar or restaurant in Maryland, you might be entitled to sue the responsible parties for your injuries.
 A lawsuit can often get you compensation for the harms you suffered because of the injury.
 In most cases, this allows you to claim damages for medical expenses, lost wages, and pain and suffering.

 Damages for medical expenses can cover the full cost of any treatment you received because of your injury, including first aid from an EMT, treatment at the ER, follow-up appointments, and ongoing physical therapy or rehab for serious injuries.
 You can also claim compensation for any time you have to take off of work to get medical treatment and to allow your injuries to heal.
 If your injury was severe enough that it makes it hard to go back to work, you might be able to claim damages for future lost wages as well.
 Lastly, even though there are no bills or paperwork you can produce to show how much it is “worth,” you can claim damages for the pain and suffering you faced from the injury.

 Call Our Maryland Bar and Restaurant Injury Attorney for a Free Case Consultation

 After facing injuries at a bar or restaurant, you should speak with an experienced injury attorney.
-The Law Offices of Randolph Rice’s Maryland lawyers for injuries at a bar or restaurant offer free legal consultations where we can sit down and discuss how much your case might be worth, whom to sue, and what deadlines might apply to your claim.
+Rice, Murtha & Psoras ’s Maryland lawyers for injuries at a bar or restaurant offer free legal consultations where we can sit down and discuss how much your case might be worth, whom to sue, and what deadlines might apply to your claim.
 Call our lawyers today to set up a free legal consultation and get your case filed on time.
 Our phone number is (410) 694-7291.